 Even though David has taken up some professional work again, he continues to devote his time each week to the kids, going so far as to tell his clients that he’s not available on Wednesday and Thursday afternoons, because those are his tutoring days.
 He also actively encourages his friends to join him in tutoring the children, and several of them have already become involved as well.

-We are truly grateful for faithful volunteers like David, who have stepped up and committed themselves to helping us fulfill our vision of transforming our city, one life at a time.
+We are truly grateful for faithful volunteers like David, who have stepped up and committed themselves to helping us fulfil our vision of transforming our city, one life at a time.